Why Should You Keep Business and Personal Social Media Separate?

 So if someone Googles your name, more than likely they’ll find your personal accounts, as well as professional/business accounts.
 If you post political or religious views on your personal accounts – that’s OK – it’s expected.

-Here’s how the individual social media networks breakdown when it comes to personal vs. business:
+Here’s how the individual social media networks break down when it comes to personal vs. business:

 Facebook